Brandes-Lab/P-KNN/README.md

 # P-KNN: Joint Calibration of Pathogenicity Prediction Tools
 **Pathogenicity-K-Nearest-Neighbor (P-KNN)** is a command-line tool for genome-wide, non-parametric calibration of multiple variant pathogenicity prediction scores.
-It transforms raw prediction scores from all tools into clinical interpretable metrics:
+It transforms raw scores from various prediction tools into clinically interpretable metrics:
-- Posterior probabilities of a variant being pathogenic or benign
+- Posterior probabilities of a variant being pathogenic or benign.
-- Log likelihood ratio (LLR) evidence strength, compatible with the [ACMG/AMP Bayesian framework](https://www.sciencedirect.com/science/article/pii/S1098360021017718?via%3Dihub) for clinical variant interpretation
+- Log likelihood ratio (LLR) evidence strength, compatible with the [ACMG/AMP Bayesian framework](https://www.sciencedirect.com/science/article/pii/S1098360021017718?via%3Dihub) for clinical variant interpretation.

-**P-KNN** represents each variant as a point in a multidimensional space, with each dimension corresponding to a prediction tool’s score.
+**P-KNN** represents each variant as a point in a multidimensional space, where each dimension corresponds to a prediction tool’s score.
 Using a labeled dataset of pathogenic and benign variants, it applies a local K-nearest neighbor (KNN) framework combined with bootstrap estimation to conservatively estimate pathogenicity based on the proportion of pathogenic neighbors.

 ![Calibration Concept](https://github.com/Brandes-Lab/P-KNN/blob/main/Calibration_concept.jpg)

 ## Requirements
-P-KNN is written in **Python 3** and requires the following packages:
+P-KNN is written in **Python 3** and depends on the following packages:
 | Package        | Purpose                                                  |
 |----------------|----------------------------------------------------------|
 | `numpy`        | Numerical operations                                     |